X

 Milwaukee Real Estate, Business, and Commercial Litigation Attorneys

 Are you currently involved in a real estate dispute?
 Do you have title concerns related to your property?
 Are you concerned about the acquisition of rights, such as a prospective easement, over your property?
 Perhaps you should consider filing an affidavit of interruption or take other action to protect your property rights.
-The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing property owners and business concerns in Wisconsin.
+The Milwaukee business litigation firm of Kerkman & Dunn has more than 50 years of combined legal experience representing property owners and business concerns in Wisconsin.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.

 An Experienced Law Firm For Your Needs